Hi, and welcome to the websitesetup.org style guide!

 This can be as part of the text right before the image.

 Whichever road you take, be sure to include attribution where necessary to avoid copyright conflicts.
 More information here.

 You will likely include links to WordPress plugins and themes in your posts.
-The goal is to provide the readers with the best options to achieve their goal or solve their problem.
+The goal is to provide readers with the best options to achieve their goals or solve their problems.
 Therefore, it is important to only recommend WordPress components that fulfill a high standard.

 In practical terms that means:

 - Rating no less than 4 stars

 - Last updated no more than six months ago

 - At least 500 active installations (plugins only)

 - Tested up to at least the second to last major WordPress version